 That did not stop guitarist and songwriter Alexander Kuoppala from leaving the band following the band's appearance at the Helsinki 'Tuska' Festival in July of 2003.
-Former Stone and Sinergy guitarist Roope Latvala joined the band for live activity including tours with Soilwork and Dimmu Borgir.
+Former Stone and Sinergy guitarist Roope Latvala joined the band for live activity including tours with Soilwork and Dimmu Borgir in 2003.
 Fans would also note that Alexi Laiho was also active in Sinergy.

 CHILDREN OF BODOM - HATE CREW DEATHROLL - SPINEFARM/CENTURY MEDIA